retrocomputacion/retrobbs/readme.md

 - Video frame grabbing: Any file format supported by OpenCV2/ffmpeg, files can be local or from an external URL.

-- File transfer to the client's (disk) storage device, using either the custom Turbo56K protocol, XModem, YModem, Punter or Multi-Punter protocols.
+- File transfer to the client's (disk) storage device.

 Included plug-ins: